cbonilladev-onepage/TapTapQuizolution/README.md

 # Tap Tap Quizolution

-A quiz game played using directional arrow keys.
+A quiz game played using directional arrow keys (not yet implemented).
 General now, to be converted to a Python-based game.

 **Required languages**: ReactJS, Typescript, Styled Components